jbx-protocol/juice-docs-v1/protocol/contracts/jbfundingcyclestore/write/configurefor.md

   * `_data` is the [`JBFundingCycleData`](../../../data-structures/jbfundingcycledata.md)for the configuration.
   * `_metadata` is data to associate with this funding cycle configuration.
   * `_fee` is the fee that this configuration incurs when tapping.
-  * `_configureActiveFundingCycle` is a flag indicating if a funding cycle that has already started should be configurable.
 * Through the [`onlyController`](../../jbcontrollerutility/modifiers/onlycontroller.md) modifier, the function can only be accessed by the controller of the `_projectId`.
 * The function overrides a function definition from the `IJBFundingCycleStore` interface.
 * Returns the [`JBFundingCycle`](../../../data-structures/jbfundingcycle.md) that was configured.